 ⭐ Why are Render‑Blocking Resources Important?

 Render‑blocking resources can significantly affect your website’s loading speed and user experience.
 Slow loading times can lead to higher bounce rates, lower search engine rankings, and unsatisfied users.
+A delay of just a few seconds can result in users abandoning the page entirely.
+Moreover, search engines like Google consider page speed as a ranking factor, meaning that optimizing these resources is crucial not only for user satisfaction but also for SEO performance.

 ⚙️ How Do Render‑Blocking Resources Work?